 Ian Hominick – Artistic Director & Local Coordinator

 A native of Nova Scotia, Ian Hominick attended graduate school in the U.S., receiving his doctorate in Piano Performance from Ohio State University.
 He served as assistant to the legendary American pianist Earl Wild who played for five presidents, gave the very first televised piano concert and served as the music arranger for Sid Caesar’s “Show of Shows” in Hollywood.
 Mr. Hominick also served as assistant to Tchaikovsky Competition silver-medalist André Laplante.
 The Toronto Star has described his playing as exhibiting “flawless technique and high style.”
 An active soloist, adjudicator and teacher, he has maintained a busy schedule of concerts and master classes across the United States, Canada and in Europe.

 He has three critically-acclaimed CD’s to date.
 All Music Guide praises Hominick’s “… glowing pianism and a genuine desire to entertain.”
-Hominick currently teaches on the piano faculty at the University of Mississippi; is past president of the Mississippi Music Teachers Association; Director of the Piano Discoveries Summer Camp; Artistic Director the World Championship Old-Time Piano Playing Contest & Festival and Assistant Chair of the Department of Music.
+Hominick is the Piano Area Chair at the University of Mississippi; is past president of the Mississippi Music Teachers Association; former Director of the Piano Discoveries Summer Camp; and Artistic Director the World Championship Old-Time Piano Playing Contest & Festival.

 Additional Contest Personnel

 Saviour Sallah, Community Volunteer